 What opportunities do you have for youth who want to get into these industries?

-A lot of people know I'm getting ready for this big fashion show and with it I'm doing a couple classes, and with these classes I'm going to be teaching our youth how to become a model, what to do, what to expect, how to get these jobs, how to be confident in themselves, learn how to catwalk when it comes to runway.
-There's all types of modeling.
-There's not just the tall runway models in Paris.
-There's definitely hand models, feet models, face models, you name it.
-That's what I'm going to do is help teach them that.
+A lot of people know I’m getting ready for this big fashion show and with it I’m doing a couple of classes, and with these classes, I’m going to be teaching our youth how to become a model, what to do, what to expect, how to get these jobs, how to be confident in themselves, learn how to catwalk when it comes to runway.
+There are all types of modeling.
+There are not just tall runway models in Paris.
+There’s definitely hand models, feet models, face models, you name it.
+That’s what I’m going to do is help teach them that.